How to Host the Ultimate Royal Wedding Viewing Party

 Prepare the ultimate British breakfast menu for your guests, with a few American touches.

-To figure out how to serve the perfect British breakfast, we asked Nicky Perry, the owner of beloved British restaurant and tea shoppe Tea and Sympathy in New York City, for some tips.
+To figure out how to serve the perfect British breakfast, we asked Nicky Perry for some tips.
 “The great British fry up is eggs, bacon, sausage, toast, beans and mushrooms.
-That’s the classic,” Perry told the Cut.
+That’s the classic,” Perry told us.
 “Some people like black pudding but not me, thank you very much.
 It’s a blood sausage and it’s one of those things that you love or hate.”

 Hmm.
 While Perry supports us all going full-on British with our menu, she understands that preparing blood sausages might not convenient for us all.
 So here are some of her other breakfast tips: